Chordoma is a rare type of bone cancer.

 Before having the scan, you'll be asked to remove any metal belongings including jewellery.
 Some people are given an injection of dye into a vein in their arm.
 This is called a contrast medium and can help the images from the scan to show up more clearly.

-To give an exact diagnosis, a sample of cells is sometimes taken from the tumour and examined under a microscope.
+To give an exact diagnosis, you may have a sample of cells taken from the tumour and examined under a microscope.
 This is called a biopsy.
 The biopsy involves an operation and you may have to stay in hospital for a few days.
-How the biopsy is done will depend on the position of the tumour in the spine.
+How it’s done will depend on the position of the tumour in the spine.
 Your doctor will discuss whether a biopsy is necessary in your case and exactly what the operation involves.

 The treatment for a chordoma depends on a number of things, including your general health and the size and position of the tumour.
 The results of your tests will enable your doctor to decide on the best type of treatment for you.
 There are some risks associated with treatment and your doctor will discuss these with you.